PhD thesis: Gluon-induced quarkonium production in transverse-momentum-dependent factorisation: applications to the LHC and EIC

 Three months research (1.0 FTE)

 The aim of this research was to gain a better insight in the water distribution within protoplanetary disks.
 In this study water column densities have been calculated as function of distance from the star for several models with different parameters by using the ProDiMo code.
 Fits were made to surface density profiles, which in turn where used to investigate possible correlations between the parameters and the radial water column density profile.
 The snow line (region), the point at which water freezes out, was obtained from these models.
 By relating the snow line to the changing parameters, the gas mass and faring parameter of the disk turned out to affect the position of the snow line.
-Also the water emission lines where extracted from the code and were related to the parameters.
+Also the water emission lines were extracted from the code and were related to the parameters.
 When searching for a relation between the emission line ratios of some prominent lines and the position of the snow line, a tentative relation was found.
 Click here for the full thesis.